Electoral Area B: Cortes – Zoning Bylaw Review

 Within many of the above categories, there are two or more zones with small variations such as the number of dwellings permitted.

-• The new zoning bylaw is not written, but information previously provided to us has been incorporated into current preliminary draft bylaw content.
-This project is not starting from scratch, but the input provided in the previous phase of the project is being used to assist with setting the stage and informing the initial consultation for this phase.
+- This project is not starting from scratch.
+Input provided in the previous phase of the project is being used to assist with setting the stage and informing the initial consultation for this phase.
 The time and input community members have provided are valuable and the project team hopes this will continue in this next phase.

 Since the completion of the first draft in 2018, some new legislative changes have happened, meaning that the Zoning Bylaw draft will need to have a few sections either updated or included.
 These topics include: